 Finding an Alternative to the Yildiz SPZ-ME/12

-If you’re really in the market for an over under shotgun that will accompany you to the gun club or in the woods around your home, we would recommend a few other options.
+If you’re really in the market for an over-under shotgun that will accompany you to the gun club or in the woods around your home, we have recommendations.

 Our first choice is the Stoeger Condor, which is sturdy enough to work with an inexperienced shooter.
-In fact, there is also a youth model available if you plan on training a future professional shooter.
-You won’t completely blow your budget on this gun, as it won’t run you any more than $400 for a brand-new model.
+In fact, there’s also a youth model available if you plan on training a future professional shooter.
+You won’t completely blow your budget on this gun, as it won’t run you any more than $300 to $400 for a brand-new model.

 We also recommend the Stevens 555, which comes with an aluminum receiver that minimizes recoil.
-The entry price for this over under shotgun is $650 new, which is still comparable to what you would pay for the Yildiz SPZ ME/12.
+The entry price for this over-under shotgun is $650 to $700 new.
+That still compares to the price for the Yildiz SPZ ME/12.